Open592/appletviewer/src/main/kotlin/com/open592/appletviewer/config/language/README.md

 ```

 It is the job of the `config` package to parse out all localized content strings
-from the `jav_config.ws` file and utilize our provided `setContent` method to
+from the `jav_config.ws` file and expose them to the applet viewer.
-provide access to this dynamic localized content.

 ### Initial locale strings

 In the case of strings which need to be displayed to the user before the
 `jav_config.ws` file is loaded we provide a small number of content bundled
-with the applet viewer code.
+within the applet viewer.
 These include things like error handling, and
-initial strings.
+loading text etc.

-## Support for user specifying their desired language
+## Support for users specifying their desired language

 In order to support user specifying the supported language that works best for
 them, there exists a "language" menu within the toolbar.
 If they specify a
 different language than the one pre-selected for them, we write that language
 to the preferences file and ask them to restart the applet viewer.
 On the next
-load they will see the new language.
+load our `resolve` method will recognize that, and they will see the new
+language.